thinkswhat/thinkswhat.github.io/_teaching/LaTeX.md

 location: "Hangzhou, Zhejiang"
 ---

-This workshop introduces LaTeX workflows and gives a case study using the Springer Nature template.
+This workshop introduces LaTeX workflows and gives a case study using the Springer Nature and NeurIPS 2024 template.

 ##